Improving email delivery with SPF, DKIM, and DMARC

 - Click Save Record as the default options are typically fine.
 However, you can click the Optional Parameters link to change settings, add an email address for bounce reports, and more.

-Again, if you are unsure how to proceed with any of these or would rather have our support team check your settings, please open a ticket and we’ll be happy to help.
+Again, if you are unsure how to proceed with any of these edits for improving email deliverability, or would rather have our support team check your settings, please open a ticket and we’ll be happy to help.